yardenshoham/nalgeon.github.io/content/posts/2022/storing-state/index.md

 -   URL parameters;
 -   serialized blob.

 Personally, I prefer URL parameters.
-They are self-evident and allow one to pass quite complex data structures.
+They are self-evident and allow one to pass rather complex data structures.

 Most importantly, whichever approach you choose — make sure to save and restore the context transparently for the user.